Kenneth Grant (occultist)

-Kenneth Grant (23 May 1924 – 15 January 2011) was an English ceremonial magician, novelist, and advocate of the Thelemic religion.
-A poet, novelist, and writer, he founded his own Thelemic organisation, the Typhonian Ordo Templi Orientis, later renamed the Typhonian Order—with his wife Steffi Grant.
+Kenneth Grant (23 May 1924 – 15 January 2011) was an English occultist, ceremonial magician, writer, and advocate of Thelema.
+He founded his own Thelemic organisation, the Typhonian Ordo Templi Orientis (later renamed the Typhonian Order) with his wife Steffi Grant.

-Born in Ilford, Essex, Grant developed an interest in occultism and Eastern religions during his teenage years.
-After service with the British Army during the Second World War, he returned to Britain and became the personal secretary of Aleister Crowley, the ceremonial magician who had founded Thelema in 1904.
+Born in Ilford, England, Grant developed an interest in occultism and Eastern religions during his teenage years.
+After service with the British Army during the Second World War, he returned to Britain and became the personal secretary of Aleister Crowley, the founder of Thelema.
 Crowley instructed Grant in his esoteric practices and initiated him into his own occult order, Ordo Templi Orientis (O.T.O.).
 When Crowley died in 1947, Grant was seen as his heir apparent in Great Britain, and was appointed as such by the American head of O.T.O., Karl Germer.
-In 1949, Grant befriended the occult artist Austin Osman Spare, and in ensuing years helped to publicise Spare's artwork through a series of publications.
+In 1949, Grant befriended the occult artist Austin Osman Spare, and in ensuing years helped to publicise Spare's work.

 In 1954 Grant founded the London-based New Isis Lodge, through which he added to many of Crowley's Thelemic teachings, bringing in extraterrestrial themes and influences from the work of fantasy writer H. P. Lovecraft.
 This was anathema to Germer, who expelled Grant from O.T.O. in 1955, although the latter continued to operate his Lodge regardless until 1962.
 During the 1950s he also came to be increasingly interested in Hinduism, exploring the teachings of the Indian guru Ramana Maharshi and publishing a range of articles on the topic.
-He was particularly interested in the Hindu tantra, incorporating ideas from it into the Thelemic practices of sex magic.
+He was particularly interested in Hindu tantric literature and Advaita Vedanta, incorporating them into Thelemic practices.
 On Germer's death in 1969, Grant proclaimed himself Outer Head of O.T.O.
 This title was disputed by the American Grady McMurtry, who took control of O.T.O.
-Grant's Order became known as the Typhonian Ordo Templi Orientis, operating from his home in Golders Green, north London.
+Grant's Order became known as the Typhonian Ordo Templi Orientis, operating from his home in Golders Green, London.
 In 1959 he began publishing on occultism and wrote the Typhonian Trilogies as well as various novels and books of poetry, much of which propagated the work of Crowley and Spare.

 Grant's writings and teachings have proved a significant influence over other currents of occultism, including chaos magic, the Temple of Set, and the Dragon Rouge.
 They also attracted academic interest within the study of Western esotericism, particularly from Henrik Bogdan and Dave Evans.